 Health risks are broadly similar to those in Australia.

-Medical facilities are generally limited in the Bahamas and not equipped to handle major surgery or major emergencies such as natural disasters.
+Medical facilities are generally limited and not equipped to handle major surgery or major emergencies such as natural disasters.
 Private medical care is very expensive.

 Doctors and hospitals require up-front cash payment before commencing treatment.